 Dress smartly to make a good first impression.
 This doesn't always mean wearing a suit - dress appropriately for the position you're interviewing for.
 Business casual is a safe bet.

 Employers looking to take on an apprentice will be sympathetic to a lack of work experience if you're a younger recruit, with the majority of apprenticeships being open to anyone aged 16 or over and not in full-time education.
 They'll be more interested in your other attributes, such as examples of your punctuality, reliability and digital expertise.
-Relax, convey your passion for starting an apprenticeship and show that you're the perfect candidate for the role.
+Relax, show your passion for starting an apprenticeship and prove that you're the perfect candidate for the role.

 Find out more